heyslevin/dynamicNav/README.md

-# dynamicNav
+# Dynamic navigation project

-Dynamic navigation project for Odin
+This is an excercise for The Odin Project's Javascript course